Check out our White Paper Series!

 If you want to consolidate monitoring to a single platform, you can employ a device like T/Mon.
 It will act as a regional or mid-level manager to mediate multiple protocols to SNMP or TL1.
 This single stream will be sent to a higher-level master station.

 Discrete contacts and analog threshold alarms can provide an indication of their severity on site.
 Still, they don't necessarily indicate severity within the network.
-In some cases, the alarm monitoring system is simply a device that listens for alarms.
+In some cases, the network monitoring and alarm monitoring system is simply a device that listens for alarms.
 It collects them via a terminal session or a text log.

 While this does collect all of your alarms in a central monitoring station, it is minimally helpful.
 You will have way too many "routine" alarms that don't require a response.
 This makes it very difficult to see the alarms that actually matter.